opulo-inc/ohai/docs/supply-chain-mgmt/create-parts/index.md

 3. You will now be brought to the `Create New Part` page

 ## Enter part attributes
+1. Select a `Manufacturer` –
+   * Select the Manufacturer who is responsible for the creation of this part
+     * Select "Opulo" if we are the manufacturer
+     * Select one of the relevant "Generic Factory" options if the part can be made by multiple equivalent sources – AND we aren't exactly sure where it's truly made

-4. Enter a `Manufacturer Part Number` - this would be the alphanumeric part number the manufacturer assigned to the given part you are adding to Aligni.
+2. Enter a `Manufacturer Part Number` –
+	* This would be the alphanumeric part number the manufacturer assigned to the given part you are adding to Aligni

 	![][img3]

-5. Set a `Part Type` –
+3. Set a `Part Type` –

 	* There's many different types you can pick from that match up with different types of parts that we have in our supply chain.
 	* For this example, we'll pick `Fabricated, Other` - a catch-all for items whose type do not match other choices in the drop-down

 	![][img4]

-6. Select a `Unit of Measure` for the given part –
+4. Select a `Unit of Measure` for the given part –

 	* This option corresponds to how the item is consumed.
 	* It can be a measure of length, weight, volume, or something more specific.